 functools.wraps is designed for function-based decorators.
 It uses @ syntax to decorate the inner wrapper function at definition time.
 When the wrapper is a class instance instead of a function, that syntax does not apply—there is no def statement to place @ above.
 The standard library provides functools.update_wrapper as the equivalent for classes.
-It performs the same metadata copy, uses the same default attributes, and produces the same __wrapped__ reference.
+It performs the same metadata copy, uses the same default attribute lists (WRAPPER_ASSIGNMENTS and WRAPPER_UPDATES), and produces the same __wrapped__ reference.
+Per the official Python documentation, update_wrapper may be used with any callable, not just functions.
 This article covers how to use it, what extra steps class-based decorators require beyond metadata copying, and the patterns that make class decorators work correctly as both function and method wrappers.

 The Problem: Why @functools.wraps Does Not Work on Classes